in-the-trees/next-jade/app/(single-pages)/colophon/colophon.md

 ### Analytics

 I do use analytics on this site, specifically [Cloudflare Web Analytics](https://www.cloudflare.com/web-analytics/).
-It's free, privacy-friendly, and gives me adequate insights.
-I don't really check my analytics often.
+It's free, privacy-friendly, and gives me adequate enough insights.
+I don't check my analytics all too often.

 ### Domain

 inthetrees.me is registered via [Cloudflare](https://www.cloudflare.com/products/registrar/).

 I've traditionally used Porkbun as my registrar, but I wanted to give Cloudflare's Registrar a try.
 I still prefer Porkbun.
+When my domain is due for renewal, I'll be conisidering transferring it to Porkbun.

 ## Development environment